Banus/umf_unet/README.md

 measures given the manual segmentation and the segmentation produced by the model.

+`im2xml.m` is a standalone function that converts a segmentation map generated by the mode to an XML file that can be used with the Neurolucida software.

 ### Running example

 We released two pretrained models: `unet_v1_published` used for the